Investor Reminder: Kessler Top - GuruFocus.com

 RADNOR, Pa., Jan.
-29, 2023 /PRNewswire/ -- The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) informs investors that a securities class action lawsuit has been filed against The Gap, Inc. ("Gap") (NYSE: GPS).
-The action charges Gap with violations of the federal securities laws, including omissions and fraudulent misrepresentations relating to the company's business, operations, and prospects.
-As a result of Gap's materially misleading statements and omissions to the public, Gap's investors have suffered significant losses.
+29, 2023 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) informs investors that a securities class action lawsuit has been filed in the United States District Court for the Northern District of California against Enovix Corporation (“Enovix”) ( ENVX) f/k/a Rodgers Silicon Valley Acquisition Corp.
+The action charges Enovix with violations of the federal securities laws, including omissions and fraudulent misrepresentations relating to the company’s business, operations, and prospects.
+As a result of Enovix’s materially misleading statements and omissions to the public, Enovix’s investors have suffered significant losses.

 TO VIEW OUR VIDEO, PLEASE CLICK HERE